Merkel warns of risks of fracking in Germany

 Altmaier has said he would like to see a law in place before an election in September but it is unclear whether Merkel's coalition partner, the pro-business Free Democrats, will agree.

-Germany's BGR Institute for Geoscience and Natural Resources has said 0.7 trillion to 2.3 trillion cubic meters of shale gas could be technically extracted.
+Germany's BGR Institute for Geoscience and Natural Resources has said 0.7 trillion to 2.3 trillion cubic metres of shale gas could be technically extracted.
 The bulk of that is located in north-western Germany.

 Germany produces only 14 percent of the gas it consumes and shale could help mitigate the effects of dwindling reserves.